 What is Study Abroad?

-Study abroad is the term given to a program that allows a student to attend classes, intern, or participate in service to the community while living in a foreign country, or participating in the virtual platform.
+Study abroad is the term given to a program that allows a student to attend classes, intern, or participate in service to the community while living in a foreign country, or participating in a virtual platform.
 Our programs maintain the ethic of “open access to education” that is at the center of everything we do at MWCC.
-Every study abroad program at MWCC is open to all members of the community in good academic and disciplinary standing, and at least 18 years of age.
+Every study abroad program at MWCC is open to all members of the community in good academic and disciplinary standing and at least 18 years of age.

 Students who study abroad have the opportunity to experience a new culture, enhance their language skills, and gain a broader understanding of our world, all while satisfying requirements for graduation, in any major.
-Study abroad is an excellent chance to expand career opportunities and grow a professional network.
+Studying abroad is an excellent chance to expand career opportunities and grow a professional network.

 Study Abroad Opportunities